tgbugs/protc/README.md

 the fMRI folks might want to be able to model.

+## Play
+One of the very powerful things about modern programming environments is that they allow users to play around and test whether something works as expected.
+It also enables them to do it in a very tight loop and iterate quickly.
+One of the features of the implementation is that it needs to support some level of simulation beyond syntax checking an input/output consistency checking.
+Adding the ability to natively specify a function/parameters for the range of the expected results (or infer it directly based on the unit of the measure) could help here.
+The ability to add implementation to steps transparently without actually bumping the version... also seems like it helps here, since a (mix a b) step can be pretty darned generic.
+I wonder how this interacts with being able to use first class functions.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.